T1nk3r1/zs/readme.md

 # Zig Serializer (ZS)
-ZS is a simple binary serializer written in Zig.
+ZS is a simple binary serializer written in Zig that supports many std containers.

 # Installation
 Use the following command to add ZS to your project: